santiago-alles/fake.results/README.md

 Description
 ------------------

 This function produces a set of random election results, over multiple years, chambers and districts.
-It allows to manipulate the number of parties, districts and election cycles.
+It allows to manipulate the number and label of parties, the number of districts, and the years of election cycles.

 Availability